Frankenstein vs. Baragon: Plot

 Ignoring Bowen's suggestion to think it over, Kawaji tenaciously attempts to sever one of the limbs of the boy-turned-giant, now called "Frankenstein".
-He is interrupted by a TV crew, who enrage Frankenstein with bright studio lights and Frankenstein breaks loose.
-Frankenstein visits Sueko at her apartment before disappearing.
-A severed hand of Frankenstein's is found, proving Riesendorf's theory (the hand then dies due to lack of protein).
-Unbeknownst to Bowen and his team, the subterranean burrowing dinosaur Baragon ravages various villages.
-The Japanese authorities and media believe this to be Frankenstein's doing and Frankenstein narrowly escapes being hunted down by the Japan Self-Defense Forces.
-Before Bowen and his team dismiss Frankenstein, Kawai returns to tell them that Frankenstein may not be responsible for the disasters; it could be the monster (Baragon) he saw in Akita.
+He is interrupted by a TV crew, who enrage Frankenstein with bright studio spotlights and Frankenstein breaks loose.
+Frankenstein visits Sueko at her apartment before escaping Hiroshima entirely, heading to fend for himself in the countryside.
+A severed, still-living hand of Frankenstein's is found, proving Riesendorf's theory, though it dies shortly after accidentally trapping itself under a grate without a supply of protein to sustain it.
+Unbeknownst to Bowen and his team, the subterranean burrowing dinosaur named Baragon ravages various villages.
+The Japanese authorities and media believe this to be Frankenstein's doing and Frankenstein narrowly escapes being hunted down by the JSDF.
+Before Bowen and his team dismiss Frankenstein, Kawai returns to tell them that Frankenstein may not be responsible for the disasters; it could be Baragon, the monster he previously saw in Akita.
 He tries to convince the authorities, but to no avail.
 Kawaji still wishes the scientists luck in finding and saving Frankenstein.

 Bowen, Sueko and Kawaji attempt to find Frankenstein on their own.
 To Bowen and Sueko's shock, Kawaji reveals his plans to kill Frankenstein by blinding him with grenades in order to recover his heart and his brain.
 Kawaji presses on to find Frankenstein, but finds Baragon instead.
 Kawaji and Bowen try in vain to stop Baragon with the grenades.
-Frankenstein emerges in time to save Sueko and engages Baragon.
-The monsters battle until Frankenstein snaps Baragon's neck.
+Frankenstein emerges in time to save the scientists and engages Baragon.
+The monsters battle until Frankenstein snaps Baragon's neck, killing it.
 Then the ground beneath them collapses and swallows them up.
 Kawaji states that the immortal heart will live on and they may one day see him again, but Bowen believes that Frankenstein is better off dead.